29-Year-Old Defenseman – Buffalo Sabres

 Justin Falk Contract Information:

-Signed a one-year, $975,000 contract with the Rangers in July of 2013.
+Signed one-year, $650,000 contract extension with the Sabres in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Justin Falk – simply subscribe now.

 Age is determined on October 1st of each season.No Yes